nat/algolia_exam/docs/index.md

 * Run `npm install` to download the dependencies
 * Then run `npm run dev` to create a server, and automatically refresh the page every time on of the `*.scss`, `*.less`, `*.html` files get updated.
 * Or run `npm run server` if you only want to run the server

+## Type!
+* Enter 'a' or anything in the search bar - and you'll start seeing results.

 ## Original Exam Instructions (for reference):